 Check-out at the hotel was very simple.
 Nothing to sign, no towel cards to turn in or bracelets to cut off.
 Simply turn in your keys and away you go.
 Check out was at noon but our airport transfer was at 6:30pm and for $10/hour we were able to keep our room until we left.
 It was well worth it to have a place for baby to nap and to wash the sand and sunscreen off before the trek home.

-Puerto Vallarta: A beautiful city that is very easy to get around both walking and by bus (which you catch on the main street outside the hotel).
+Puerto Vallarta with baby is beautiful and very easy to get around both walking and by bus (which you catch on the main street outside the hotel).
 Taxis are also plentiful and inexpensive but we didn’t want to be bothered installing and then dragging around the car seat (and weren’t comfortable riding in a cab with the baby on our laps, although it seems to be commonly done down there) so we walked and took the bus everywhere.
 Hold on *tightly* if you’re trying out the bus.
 It’s quite a ride.

 The downtown area and beautiful seaside “malecon” (boardwalk) is about a 20-25 minute walk from the hotel.
 Watch your step though!
 The roads and sidewalks tend to want to jump up and bite you.
 Walk all the way south along the Malecon until it ends (around Los Muertos Beach) and you’ll find yourself in the heart of Old Vallarta, with fabulous restaurants and artisan shops abound.

-Just outside the hotel is a local department store called Coppel that is great in a pinch if you need clothing or baby gear.
+You’re in luck if you need supplies while you’re in Puerto Vallarta with baby.
+Just outside Now Amber is a local department store called Coppel that is great in a pinch if you need clothing or baby gear.
 Prices are pretty well the same as North America.
-Down the street about a 5 minute walk is a WalMart-esque store called Mega that has a larger selection and brands that you’re more likely to recognize (e.g. Pampers), not to mention they sell groceries and alcohol.
+Down the street about a 5-minute walk is a WalMart-esque store called Mega that has a larger selection and brands that you’re more likely to recognize (e.g. Pampers), not to mention they sell groceries and alcohol.

 All in all, our first trip with baby could not have gone better and as a result we’re already planning our next adventure.
 The key for us was learning to go with the flow, which I’ll admit was a bit of a struggle at times.
 But we kept reminding each other of the best two pieces of first-time baby travel advice that we received: